evanharmon/in-mono/headspace/aws/aws-vpc-nat-gateways.md

 - use traceroute and see if the private ip address of that nat instance comes up
 - use a third-party website to make sure the traffic ip address is the NAT public ip address

+## IPv6
+Allows IPv6 only clients to communicate with IPv4 only services `NAT64_DNS64_RESERVED_PREFIX = "64:ff9b::/96"`
+then NAT gateway has a route with above IPv6 prefix in a dual-stack VPC